claresudbery/clare-wiki-ably/pages/coding/tools/git.md

         address\]</span>](mailto:csudbery@etsy.com)**

       - This to start the ssh-agent: **eval "$(ssh-agent -s)"**

+      - If you've copied a key from elsewhere and you're on OSX or Linux and you get the error "Unprotected private key file":
+      ```
+      sudo chmod 600 ~/.ssh/id_rsa
+      sudo chmod 600 ~/.ssh/id_rsa.pub
+      ```

       - This to edit your ssh config file to automatically load keys into the ssh-agent and store passphrases in your keychain: **vim